Lalalavinia/campingsSite/README.md

 # campingsSite
-group work website for camping lovers
+Website for camping lovers to find camping sites nearby and hand-on tutorials.